MicrosoftDocs/dynamics-365-ai/ai-docs/sales/adaptive-sequence.md

 When you add an email activity to a sequence and select **Add** (**+**), the activity selection box displays the **Conditions** tab, where you determine the next course of action in the sequence.

-When the seller skips an email activity that includes a condition, the flow<!--note from editor: Is it okay to use "flow" in discussions of sequences in sales accelerator?
-I know it has a generic meaning beyond Power Automate, but shouldn't we reserve it for that context to keep the association with Power Automate as strong as possible?
-I recommend replacing "flow" with "sequence" everywhere, if "sequence" is just as accurate.--> follows the **No** path.
+When the seller skips an email activity that includes a condition, the flow follows the **No** path.

 >[!IMPORTANT]
 >You need to [configure the email engagement feature](configure-email-engagement.md) in your organization before you start using conditions for the email activity.
-The interactions<!--note from editor: Edit okay?
-It seems that we've mostly used "interactions" rather than "actions" to describe what customers do with emails.--> that customers have with emails are displayed in the condition list.
+The interactions that customers have with emails are displayed in the condition list.

 The following table lists the interactions that are available in email conditions.